 "Can't Help Falling in Love" was so great that it unshackled itself from its cinematic origin and became an enduring love song in and of itself.
 As Elvis sings it, he beautifully reminds the world of his unique talent in forging one of the greatest love songs in any movie.

-2. “I Will Always Love You” by Whitney Houston (The Bodyguard)
+2. "I Will Always Love You" by Whitney Houston in The Bodyguard (1992)

 The Bodyguard isn't so good a movie that it deserves to be as well-remembered as it is.
 The reason why we still know this movie to this day is because Whitney Houston's version of "I Will Always Love You" lifted critical reception of the film in perpetuity.